Jurassic World Evolution 2: Development and release

-Like its predecessor, Jurassic World Evolution 2 was developed and published by Frontier Developments.
+Jurassic World Evolution 2 was developed and published by Frontier Developments.
 The game was announced by Goldblum in June 2021 during Summer Game Fest.
-The game's campaign mode is considered canon with the films, taking place prior to the 2022 film Jurassic World Dominion.
+The game's campaign mode is considered canon with the films, taking place between Jurassic World: Fallen Kingdom and Jurassic World Dominion.
 Frontier worked closely with Universal Pictures, ensuring that the game fits into the studio's future plans for the franchise.
 The company was given access to Universal's collection of sound effects and theme music from the films.

-Jurassic World Evolution 2 was released on November 9, 2021, for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X and Series S. Players who pre-ordered the game will receive three vehicle skins inspired by The Lost World: Jurassic Park.
+Jurassic World Evolution 2 was released on November 9, 2021, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X and Series S. Players who pre-ordered the game received three vehicle skins inspired by The Lost World: Jurassic Park.
+At launch, the Deluxe Upgrade Pack was released and added five new species.

-Updates and DLC
+Updates and downloadable content

-Like its predecessor, Jurassic World Evolution 2 will be supported post-launch with the release of paid DLC and free updates.
-The first DLC, the Early Cretaceous Pack, was released a month after the game's launch and adds four creatures from that era.
-The second DLC pack adds dinosaurs from the DreamWorks animated show Camp Cretaceous, and was released on March 8, 2022.
-The game's first expansion, the Dominion Biosyn Expansion, features a new campaign, new species, and new appearances based on Jurassic World Dominion, and released on June 14, 2022, four days after the film's release in the United States.
+Jurassic World Evolution 2 is supported post-launch with the release of paid downloadable content (DLC) and free updates.
+The first DLC, the Early Cretaceous Pack, was released on December 9, 2021, and added four new species from the era.
+The second DLC, the Camp Cretaceous Dinosaur Pack, was released on March 8, 2022, and added one new species, one hybrid species and new appearances based on the animated televisions series Jurassic World Camp Cretaceous.

+The game's first expansion, the Dominion Biosyn Expansion, was released on June 14, 2022, and features a new campaign, four new species, and new appearances based on Jurassic World Dominion.
+The third DLC, the Late Cretaceous Pack, was released on September 15, 2022, and added four new species from that era.

-The Late Cretaceous pack that was released on September 15, 2022, added 4 species: Barbaridactylus, Styxosaurus, Australovenator, and Alamosaurus.
-The game's second expansion, the Dominion Malta Expansion, also featured a new campaign, new species, and new appearances based on Jurassic World Dominion, and was released on December 8, 2022.
+The game's second expansion, the Dominion Malta Expansion, was released on December 8, 2022, and features a new campaign, four new species, and new appearances based on Jurassic World Dominion.
+The fourth DLC, the Feathered Species Pack, was released on March 30, 2023, and added three feathered species and one flying reptile.
+A free update that added decorations inspired by the first movie was released on June 8, 2023, in advance of its 30th anniversary.

+The fifth DLC, the Prehistoric Marine Species Pack was released on August 10, 2023, and added four new marine species.
+The sixth DLC, the Cretaceous Predator Pack, was released on November 30, 2023, and added four new carnivorous species.
+The seventh DLC, the Secret Species Pack, was released on March 13, 2024, and added three hybrid species from the first game and a new hybrid featured in Camp Cretaceous.
+The eighth DLC, the Park Managers' Collection Pack, was released on May 16, 2024, and added four new species.

 Reception

-The game received generally positive reviews upon release according to review aggregator Metacritic.
+The game received "generally favorable reviews", according to review aggregator Metacritic.